embroidery-space/xsp-specs/ursa/oxs.md

   Only lowercase strings are allowed.

   However, there are some software that use uppercase strings.
-  Therefore, so it is recommended to normalize the string before parsing the value.
+  Therefore, it is RECOMMENDED to normalize the string before parsing the value.

 ## `chart`